Skip to Content

 Attention to detail is essential to performance in any role where errors can be costly to the employing organisation.
 As an example, if a finance administrator accidentally lists the wrong figure on a large invoice, this could result in tangible financial losses for the organisation and may cause significant embarrassment in front of a supplier or customer.
 In more senior roles, a lack of attention to detail could result in poorly written contracts, policies, and procedures, which leaves the organisation vulnerable to legal challenges.

-"Ensuring that relevant staff show excellent attention to detail minimises the risk of errors, and reduces the amount of checking, revising, and supervision that staff require"
+"Ensuring that relevant staff show excellent attention to detail minimises the risk of errors, and reduces the amount of checking, revising, and supervision that staff require."

 As a competency, attention to detail is a very common performance criterion for highly processual work, or roles with a signification qualitative focus.
 These include, but are not limited to: administration, project management, legal professions, management, marketing, journalism, public relations, human resources, and customer service.
 As a general rule, roles which involve the adherence to strict processes, and / or involve a great deal of writing most commonly require staff to show excellent attention to detail and will be most negatively impacted when their staff display carelessness instead.

-How to Test Attention to Detail of a Candidate
+How to Test Attention to Detail of a Candidate?

 Attention to detail as a psychological construct falls under the Big 5 personality trait of conscientiousness.
 Conscientious people are diligent, meticulous, and hard-working, and as a result the academic research shows a positive correlation between conscientiousness and job performance overall.
 At least in part, this can be attributed to greater attention to detail displayed by people who are highly conscientious, and similarly, poor performance can be attributed to the carelessness displayed by people who are less conscientious.